sourabhardwaj4PS/RickAndMorty/README.md

 ## Modules

-1. **Characters Module**: Handles functionality related to characters, including displaying character information, searching characters, and managing character details.
+- **Characters Module**: Handles functionality related to characters, including displaying character information, searching characters, and managing character details.
-2. **Episodes Module**: `To be developed later.`
+- **Episodes Module**: `To be developed later.`
+- **Core Module**: Some of the functionalities like Dependency Injection, App Configuration, Remote ImageView, Utils etc which are to (or can) be used accross all modules.
+- **Network Module**: Takes care of creating network request and executing them.

-3. **Main App**: Integrates all modules together to create the "Rick And Morty" app, offering a seamless user experience across characters, episodes, and locations.
+- **Main App**: Integrates all modules together to create the "Rick And Morty" app, offering a seamless user experience across characters, episodes, and locations.

 ## Installation